-As New England prepares to enter its annual leaf-peeping frenzy, a question arises: Why don’t oak trees and beech trees drop their leaves in winter, like all the other deciduous species up here?
+Anyway, I thought I’d use this to review a question I asked a couple ago: Why don’t some oak and beech trees drop their leaves in winter, like all the other deciduous species do up here?

-This is, I recently learned, called “marcescence” and there doesn’t seem to be a clear explanation for this not-quite-evergreen, not-quite-deciduous behavior.
-Among the competing ideas: Maybe they moved north fairly recently and haven’t evolved complete leaf-shedding; maybe their are certain advantages (keeping off browsing deer; collecting snow to increase moisture; protecting buds from cold); maybe it’s a function of the types of soil they prefer
+This fact is called “marcescence” and there doesn’t seem to be a clear explanation for this not-quite-evergreen, not-quite-deciduous behavior.
+Among the competing ideas: Maybe they moved north fairly recently and haven’t evolved complete leaf-shedding; maybe their are certain advantages like keeping away browsing deer or collecting snow to increase moisture; maybe it’s a function of the types of soil they prefer.

-The superb magazine Northern Woodlands has a great article on it back in 2010, and I can’t do better than to point you to it.
+The superb magazine Northern Woodlands had a great article on it back in 2010, and I can’t do better than to point you to it.
 Read, and learn..